treyhunner/treyhunner.github.com/source/_posts/2018-04-04-keyword-arguments-in-python.markdown

     return HttpResponse(content, content_type, status)
 ```

 Unlike Django's current implementation of `render`, this version disallows calling `render` by specifying every argument positionally.
-The `context_type`, `status`, and `using` arguments must be specified by their `name`.
+The `content_type`, `status`, and `using` arguments must be specified by their `name`.

 ```pycon
 >>> render(request, '500.html', {'error': error}, status=500)